The Main Services to Know Before You Dive Into AWS Projects

 AWS Projects That Will Set You Apart

-Let me tell you a little secret: your chances to find innovative ideas for AWS projects get a lot higher when you include non-AWS specific websites and databases in your search.
+Let me tell you a little secret: your chances to find innovative ideas for AWS projects get a lot higher when you include non-AWS-specific websites and databases in your search.
 While browsing them might take a bit more time than merely taking the first item off the official AWS-curated list, it’s a lot more likely your employer or recruiter will not have seen the actual project in action before – which translates into better chances to stand out.
 Let’s look at a few options for such sites, shall we?

 Qwiklabs focuses on Google Cloud Platform and AWS projects.
 What sets this website apart is the fact that it provides temporary credentials to the platforms, so you don’t need to settle for simulations or worry about building your own account just yet.
 There is, of course, a resource limit set for every project to make sure you don’t use the credentials for unrelated activities.
 Aside from AWS projects for beginners, they have multi-day courses, and the topics are a lot more engaging than the ones on the official website: you can, for example, learn to monetize a live video stream or implement a Slack chatbot.
 The range of topics varies from application development to machine learning and security, so there’s definitely something for everyone.

 Another excellent option for those who simply cannot sit still without their creative juice flowing all around is Hackster.
-While this platform houses a ton of various project ideas designed for different platforms, products, and topics, there’s currently almost 800 that focus on AWS.
+While this platform houses a ton of various project ideas designed for different platforms, products, and topics, there are currently almost 800 that focus on AWS.
 As the website’s name suggests, these AWS projects are a lot more experimental – and hence, a lot more intriguing!
 They are, on the other hand, more complex, and often require using various types of hardware as well (e.g., Raspberry PIs, Arduinos, or even 3D printers).
 Still, if your goal is to impress someone – or if you’re an avid hobbyist – you’re going to have a ton of fun with your AWS projects from Hackster!

 Before You Roll Up Your Sleeves

 At the end of the day, whether you decide to stay practical with the AWS sample projects offered on the official website or build an all-encompassing smart home security system from Hackster, the important thing is for you to know your options.
-AWS provides you with a great deal of possibilities, and it’s up to you to put them to a good use!
+AWS provides you with a great deal of possibilities, and it’s up to you to put them to good use!

 Who wouldn’t want a professional who’s both knowledgeable and passionate about the systems they’re working with?
-Paired with an AWS certification, a couple of completed AWS projects will surely leave a great first impression to your future employer – just don’t forget to iron your shirt before you leave for the interview!
+Paired with an AWS certification, a couple of completed AWS projects will surely leave a great first impression on your future employer – just don’t forget to iron your shirt before you leave for the interview!